tardis-sn/tardis-sn.github.io/content/join_us.md

 ##### There are several ways to join:

-- **Honors College at MSU:** MSU students can apply to be professorial assistants through the Honors College, allowing them to engage in research early on.
-- **Research Experience for Undergraduates (REU):** REU programs offer structured research opportunities with mentorship.
-- **Google Summer of Code:** Our lab participates in Google Summer of Code, a great way to contribute to open-source projects and enhance your skills.
+- **Google Summer of Code:** Our lab participates in Google Summer of Code, a great way to contribute to open-source projects and enhance your skills. ??? add link here???
 - **Open-Source Contributions:** Students can also contribute to our open-source tools, gaining valuable experience in the scientific community.

 If you're interested, [reach out](#)!
 We typically look for students with basic Python skills and at least one semester of calculus and physics.